By Richard Conn

 4. Use an Agile approach

 Agile projects take the opportunity to review and self-reflect throughout, not just once the final product has been developed.
-Through having regular meetings and using tools like call center WFM, you can forecast and anticipate a high volume of demand or tasks, note progress and challenges that are being faced, and adapt your team’s strategy to the circumstances.
+Through having regular meetings and using tools like a wireless phone system for small business, you can anticipate a high volume of demand or tasks, note progress and challenges that are being faced, and adapt your team’s strategy to the circumstances.
 This makes your products less likely to meet major obstacles later on in the development process.

 Being agile as a team also allows greater flexibility for your remote employees.
 It’s likely that at some point, remote team members are going to face challenges requiring different work approaches.
 Using an agile strategy for slack standups will allow for the whole team to help pick up the slack, or shift the workload to care for the individuals within your team.
 This means development can continue to go ahead and isn’t reliant on one person.